Quick Answer

 If you live in a state that issues driver's licenses regardless of immigration status, get that license before shopping for insurance.
 A state-issued license is accepted by every insurer and simplifies the entire process.
 See which states accept ITIN →

-What You Need to Get a Quote
+What Do I Need to Get a Car Insurance Quote?

 | Document | Notes |